Anti-Inflammatory Diet Plan →

 Basically you just grind, mix, and press batter in pan.
 Add coconut and lemon zest on top.
 See, you don’t even have to turn on the oven.
 No baking required.

-Lemon Coconut Paleo Energy Bars (low sugar, vegan)
+Lemon Coconut Paleo Energy Bars base in food processor

 Freeze or place in fridge until set.
 That’s it!
 Presto!
 Paleo Energy Bar Perfection.